Automated Trip Planning Using Google Maps for CARTA

 Trip plans generated on Google can be emailed to riders or printed out and handed to people needing help using the transit system.

-Bus Tracker is also now available, which allows you to get a real time updated ETA for any bus operating on the CARTA system after you specify the route, stop and direction or travel.
+Bus Tracker now allows you to get a real time updated ETA for any bus operating on the CARTA system after you specify the route, stop and direction or travel.

 This route is being improved with more frequent service.
 The 40 Trans Mount Pleasant Route links Mount Pleasant running from Wando High School to Downtown Charleston and is the area’s longest running bus route, having been on the road East of the Cooper since at least the 1950s.
 It’s experienced huge ridership growth in the past year.
 It bring people into Mount Pleasant to work, allows students at Wando High School a ride home following after school activities and is popular with tourists who stay at Hotels in Mt.
 Pleasant along the route and use it to travel to downtown Charleston where it connects with the free DASH bus service in the historic district.